trueos/trueos-docs/trueos-handbook/pico.rst

 The process of initializing a Pico Client begins on a separate |trueos|
 system.
 On this system, navigate to the |trueos| website's `download page <https://www.trueos.org/downloads>`_ and download the latest :file:`<pico>.img.xz` file.
-This file is compressed with **xz** and will need to be decompressed prior to burning the file to a microSD card.
-Open a terminal and navigate to the file's location to use :command:`unxz` to unpack the file:
+This file is compressed with **xz**, decompress the file before burning it to a microSD card.
+Open a terminal and navigate to the file's location to use :command:`unxz` to unpack the
+file:

 .. code-block:: none

  [tmoore@Observer] ~% cd Downloads/
  [tmoore@Observer] ~/Downloads% unxz TrueOS-pico-rpi2-2016-10-29.img.xz

-Please be patient as it may take a few moments for the system to decompress the file.
+It may take a few moments for the system to decompress the file.

 Once the file is decompressed to a :file:`.img` file, insert a microSD card into the system.
-An adapter may be necessary if the system has no microSD card slots.
+An adapter might be necessary if the system has no microSD card slots.
 As the superuser, use the :command:`dd` command line utility to write the :file:`.img` file to the card:

 .. code-block:: none